mosk53/sms_reminder/readme.md

 # Reminder Bot

 The Reminder Bot is a Python script that fetches reminders from a MySQL database, sends them as SMS messages using the Twilio API, and updates the database to indicate that the messages have been sent.

-This script runs indefinitely and checks the database for reminders once per day.
+The script operates with three columns: number, message, and called.
+Whenever it makes a query, it selects an entry and sends the text from the message column to the number in the number column.
+If this operation is successful, it sets the called column in the row to 0, which ensures that the row will not be displayed in the next query.

 ## Installation